-The aim of this section of the Plan is to provide a framework for management activities that complement the Development Assessment Framework presented in Section 4 of the Plan.
-It is necessary to undertake these management activities to:
+The aim of this section is to set out management activities that advance the objectives of this plan and the KMPs within it.
+Broadly, these activities are designed to:

-- minimise threats to koalas and their habitat; - increase the amount of koala habitat in the koala planning area; - maintain and where possible improve the quality of existing koala habitat in the koala planning area; - ensure effective implementation and monitoring of the Plan by Council.
+- minimise threats to koalas and their habitat; - reduce anthropogenic caused koala mortality; - increase the amount of koala habitat in the koala planning area; - maintain and where possible improve the quality of existing koala habitat in the koala planning area; - ensure effective implementation and monitoring of the Plan by Council.

-Management activities to be conducted as part of this Plan are detailed in Table and have been classified into the following categories: implementation and monitoring; regulatory processes; habitat conservation, restoration and management; communication and education; road and traffic management; dog management; koala health and welfare; bushfire management; funding; research and economic development and tourism.
-The development of this management framework has been informed by the scientific background study commissioned by Council as part of the development of this Plan (Biolink Ecological Consultants, 2013).
+Management activities to be conducted by Council to support the achievement of this plan's objectives are detailed in Table 4.
+The actions have been classified into the following categories: implementation and monitoring; regulatory processes; habitat conservation, restoration and management; communication and education; road and traffic management; dog management; koala health and welfare; bushfire management; funding; research and economic development and tourism.
+A category for aspirational or stretch actions (marked as A under priority in the table) is also incorporated into the table (with these matters being subject to the availability of opportunistic resources - that is, they are not core priorities of the plan but could be beneficial if resources become available).

-Some of the management activities and actions outlined in (Table) can be completed under existing Council service levels and recurrent budgets.

-However, it is noted that completion of all activities and actions is subject to the allocation of resources, whether time or budget, via Council's Delivery Plan process and/or successful applications for external funding.
+Some of the management activities and actions outlined in Table 4 can be completed under existing Council service levels and recurrent budgets.
+Other elements require additional resourcing.
+Completion of the actions is subject to the allocation of resources, whether time or budget, via Council's Delivery Plan process and/or successful applications for external funding.